networq/website/getting-started.md

 You may configure the `NETWORQ_GRAPH` variable in the `.env` file to any valid NetworQ package.

-1) Linux / Mac

-* Adjust the environmental settings in Linux or Macs using:
+* The environmental settings may be adjusted in the command window:

 ```
 $ edit .env # Adjust for your setup